Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 **Insert pic of the male drag chain end** can be named -- atc_assembly_spin_male.jpg

-1. Place the male link onto the **Z-axis drag chain pickup**, then fasten using **two (2) M4-8 mm screws**.
+1. Place the male link onto the **Z-axis drag chain arm**, then fasten using **two (2) M4-8 mm screws**.

 ![](/_images/_atc/_atc_assembly/temp/atc_assembly_spin_zaxispickup.png){.aligncenter .size-medium}

-1. Align the assembled Z-axis drag chain pickup onto the back of the spindle at the threaded holes, then use **four (4) M4-8 mm screws** to securely attach it.
+1. Align the assembled Z-axis drag chain arm onto the back of the spindle at the threaded holes, then use **four (4) M4-8 mm screws** to securely attach it.
 Make sure the end link faces the front of the ATC (where the buttons are).

 ![](/_images/_atc/_atc_assembly/temp/atc_assembly_spin_zaxispickup-attached.png){.aligncenter .size-medium}